The Marina District San Diego is a great place to visit if you are planning a vacation to San Diego.

 There is also a gift shop near the eating area that you can explore.
 My son spotted some toy airplanes and was so excited he had Christmas money so he could buy one.
 He loves those planes!

 Image Courtesy of Seaport Village

-Seaport Village is a waterfront dining and shopping area.
+Seaport Village is a waterfront dining and shopping area in the San Diego Marina District.
+It is the perfect place to visit on a San Diego getaway.
 There are over 70 shops, galleries, and dining locations in this area.
 It is a great place to walk around and enjoy the ocean.

 This area is called Embarcadero North Park.
 It is known for having concerts and festivals.
 It also is just a great place to fly a kite and hang out.

 Image Courtesy of Sandiego.org

 If you want to go on a cruise out of San Diego this is the area where you will want to board the ship.